strohs/aws-cda-notes/study-notes.md

     * when you create a custom NACL, all inbound/outbound traffic is DENIED by default
     * NACL rules are evaluated in numerical order
-    * You can associate a NACL with multiple subnets; however, **a subnet can be associated with only one network ACL at a time.** When you associate a network ACL with a subnet, the previous association is removed
+    * You can associate a NACL with multiple subnets; however, **a subnet can be associated with only one network ACL at a time.** When you associate a network ACL with a subnet, the subnets previous association is removed
         * NACL(s) can span AZs
     * NACLs have separate inbound and outbound rules, and each rule can either allow or deny traffic
     * NACLs are stateless; responses to allowed inbound traffic are subject to the rules for outbound traffic (and